KC Concepcion: Career

-In 2019, KC was the first Filipina celebrity to represent global brand Shiseido as an ambassador and endorser.
+In 2019, Concepcion was the first Filipina celebrity to represent global brand Shiseido as an ambassador and endorser.

-She is set to make a showbiz comeback after signing an exclusive management contract with Cornerstone Entertainment.
+In February 2020, she signed an exclusive management contract with Cornerstone Entertainment.

 Music

-2008-2009: a.k.a Cassandra
+2008–2009: a.k.a Cassandra

-In 2008, KC Concepción released her first studio album on July 15, 2008 entitled "a.k.a Cassandra", on the Sony BMG Philippines label, which ranked number 1 based on total album sales in all Odyssey Record Bar branches nationwide.
+In 2008, Concepción released her first studio album on July 15, 2008, entitled "a.k.a Cassandra", on the Sony BMG Philippines label, which ranked number 1 based on the total album sales in all Odyssey Record Bar branches nationwide.
 In fact, 1,102 copies of the album were sold in all Odyssey branches alone.
 KC Concepción made Philippine music history with her lead single "Imposible" during that year.
 KC has the most number of music downloads in the Philippines in the same year, which marked 1 million downloads online.
 KC Concepción thought that she would just perform her newest single, "Doo Be Doo", on the noontime TV show Wowowee on ABS-CBN Channel 2 on November 15, 2008.
 However, she was surprised when she was given a Platinum Record Award for her album "a.k.a.
 Cassandra".

-2010-2011: KC
+2010–2011: KC

-In, 2010 KC released her Second Studio Album entitled KC, KC ranked number 3 based on OPM charts, in Astrovision Stores the album KC reached number 1.
+In 2010, Concepcion released her Second Studio Album entitled KC, KC ranked number 3 based on OPM charts, in Astrovision Stores the album KC reached number 1.
 KC was launched on ASAP XV.
 KC was released on March 24, 2010, under the Sony Music label. she also set KC Mall Tour to promote KC album.